Home

 Not likely.
 In the end, they would probably lose more than the $5,000.00.

-I don't want to open that can of worms on this page, so I'll just say that the vast majority of agreement of purchase and sale on residential houses, do not have this problem unless there is a actual problem fulfilling the conditions.
+The vast majority of agreement of purchase and sale on residential houses, do not have this problem unless there is a actual problem fulfilling the conditions.

 An example would be that the buyers could not obtain financing, or during a building inspection there was a major fault discovered with the house whereas; the seller was unable or unwilling to repair and the buyer would not accept the house in that condition.